mhkeller/layercake.graphics/content/guide/00-introduction.md

 ### More layer types

 We just saw how to add SVG layers with the `.svgLayers` method.
-You also have `.htmlLayers` and `canvasLayers`.
-For the first two, every item in the array will create a new DOM element to render into, `<g>` for SVG and `<div>` for HTML.
+You also have `htmlLayers` and `canvasLayers`.
+For the SVG and HTML groups, every item in the array will create a new DOM element to render into, `<g>` for SVG and `<div>` for HTML.
 For Canvas, since there's no DOM equivalent, each layer renders into the same Canvas context.
 See the [Scatter canvas](examples/Scatter) example for details.

-Layers are rendered in the order they appear.
-You can call these methods multiple times to create a new layout group.
+Layers are rendered in the order they appear and you can call these methods multiple times to create a new layout group.

 ```js
 /* { filename: 'main.js' } */